 Looking for Halal/Muslim friendly food around Kota Kinabalu City Center?
-More eateries open up around Kota Kinabalu City Center offering good variety of foods and also muslim friendly foods for tourist and locals.
-Most of the shops are muslim friendly nut not certified halal as they didn’t apply for the licence but they serve no pork and employ Muslim worker.
+More eateries open up around Kota Kinabalu City Center offering a good variety of foods and also Muslim friendly foods for tourist and locals.
+Most of the shops are Muslim friendly nut not certified halal as they didn’t apply for the license but they serve no pork and employ Muslim worker.

 Borenos is a local Sabah Fried Chicken food chain with 2 outlets at Center Point and Asia City.
 They offer Fried chicken, snacks and their signature food is their Fried Spring Chicken.
 Crispy outside and juicy inside.